"For those tenderfoots who can't understand

 2.)
 One of the foundation colors on which other colors are made.
 Chestnut colored horses are usually described with red bodies and red points.
 However, there are different opinions regarding this color.
 Some refer to the bright and light shades of red horses as SORREL and reserve Chestnut for the darker shades.
 What terms are "correct" also depends on what breeds you are referring to.
 Quarter Horse breeders commonly use the term Sorrel for the bright red and lighter shades, while Arabian breeders use the term Chestnut for all shades.

 CHINKS: (also called short chaps or half chaps) Buckles around the waist, but hang just below the knees, and are usually worn by ropers and working cowboys.
+Said to have been developed in Nevada by cowhands in the 1940's who needed to easily bend their knees when throwing a calf to the ground and holding him down for branding.

 CINCH: Derived from the Spanish word, cincha.
 The leather or fabric strap underneath the barrel of the horse that secures a Western saddle to the horse.
 English equivalent is a girth.
 Some saddles have a back or flank cinch called a "bucking strap" which is usually not pulled tight.
 This holds the back end of the saddle down on the horse's back during extreme activity such as roping or fast stops.
-A saddle with both a flank and front cinch is called a double rig
+A saddle with both a flank and front cinch is called a double rig.

 CLIP: Projection extending upward from the outer edge of a horseshoe to stabilize it on the hoof, preventing the foot from sliding too far forward and to minimize torque/shear forces on the nails.

-COCINERO: Spanish term for male cook or chuck wagon cook.
+COCINERO or COSI: Spanish term for male cook or chuck wagon cook.

 COILS: A roping term meaning the loops in the middle of the rope that you hold in your left hand.